jlmelville/uwot/README.md

 still use the UMAP model to project new data, but factor columns in the new data are ignored (effectively working like supervised UMAP).

+### Overriding global options

+Some global parameters can be overridden for a specific data block by providing a list as the value for the metric, containing the vector of columns as the only unnamed element, and then the over-riding keyword arguments.
+An example:

+umap(X, pca = 40, pca_center = TRUE,
+     metric = list(
+       euclidean = 1:200,
+       euclidean = list(201:300, pca = NULL),
+       manhattan = list(300:500, pca_center = FALSE)
+     ))

+In this case, the first `euclidean` block with be reduced to 40 dimensions by PCA with centering applied.
+The second `euclidean` block will not have PCA applied to it.
+The `manhattan` block will have PCA applied to it, but no centering is carried out.

+Currently, only `pca` and `pca_center` are supported for overriding by this method, because this feature exists only to allow for the case where you have mixed real-valued and binary data, and you want to carry out PCA on both.
+It's typical to carry out centering on real-value data before PCA, but *not* to do so with binary data.

 ### `y` data

 The handling of `y` data has been extended to allow for data frames, and